NixTS/woodworking-club/README.md

 ### **Unresolved Errors, Issues and Bugs**
 The following errors were found during extensive testing, but have not been resolved yet:
-+ There are no, to the creator of this site, known errors, issues or bugs
++ There are no, to the creator of this website, known errors, issues or bugs

 ***
 ## **Deployment**